storacha/specs/w3-aggregation.md

 ### `aggregate/get`

-A Storefront principal can invoke a capability to get state of a previously accepted aggregate.
+A Storefront principal can invoke a capability to get state of a previously accepted offer.

 > `did:web:web3.storage` invokes capability from `did:web:spade.storage`